krgamestudios/krgamestudios.github.io/_pages/stepwise.md

 ---
 layout: page
-title: "Stepwise"
+title: "Stepwise: Gates of Yendor"
 ---

-Stepwise (working title) is a traditional roguelike dungeon crawler with retro-inspired graphics, currently in active development, with a projected release date in early 2026.
+**Stepwise: Gates of Yendor** is a traditional roguelike dungeon crawler with retro-inspired graphics, currently in active development, with a projected release date in early 2026.

-In Stepwise, each new game takes place in a randomly selected world, with its own setting, layout, collectable items and hidden secrets.
-One game might see you venturing across a vast fantasy land of elves and goblins, while another takes place in a vast dystopian cityscape, whose dark secrets are hidden miles below.
+In this game, each new session takes place in a randomly selected world, with its own setting, layout, collectable items and hidden secrets.
+One session might see you venturing across a vast fantasy land of elves and goblins, while another takes place in a vast dystopian cityscape, whose dark secrets are hidden miles below.

 Tread carefully as you step through the gate - there are many worlds out there, and not all of them are welcoming to the naive or foolish.